The Very Best Things To Do In Playa del Carmen

 Go Swimming in a Cenote

-One of my favorite things to do in all of the Riviera Maya is to swim in cenotes.
+Swimming in cenotes is one of my favorite things to do in all of the Riviera Maya.
 In case you’re unfamiliar, cenotes are basically sinkholes that form when the porous limestone bedrock (which comprises the majority of the land in this area) gives way to expose an underground river.

 The Maya people believed that cenotes were a portal to the underworld and a way for them to connect with Chaak, the rain god.

-Note: Because they are fed with groundwater, the water temperature in cenotes is quite…refreshing.
+Note: Because cenotes are fed by groundwater, their water temperature is quite…refreshing.
 Though shocking, this is ultimately a good thing because the air temp is usually quite hot!

 Some cenotes are only a couple of feet deep, while others go down hundreds of feet.
 Some are directly exposed to the sky, and others are just partly exposed, appearing more like caves than pools.